-This is a quick and easy way to boil water when you are camping.
+This is a quick and easy way to boil water while camping.
 Charcoal grills are commonly found at day-use sites and national forest campsites.

 One downside is that you need to pack charcoal with you, which can be heavy, take up space and be messy.
 But you can use the grill for cooking as well.

 Also, you cannot use a charcoal grill if there is a burn ban.